You want to learn how to be a better lover, and we have compiled the best tips for you from over 21 books and 36 articles online about the subject.

 Let’s get right into it!

-Sex is one of the most pleasurable experiences one can have.
+A strong sexual relationship is one of the most pleasurable experiences.
 But most importantly, this exhilarating activity has a plethora of health benefits.

 Numerous studies show that sexual activity reduces stress, amplifies mental abilities, and has anti-aging effects.